 - The massive costs and dubious benefits associated with hosting the Olympic Games has led to criticisms about the process for selecting a host city.

 - Many have called for reforms to the process, including reducing the cost of bidding and encouraging cities to develop more sustainable development strategies.

 The Olympics have evolved dramatically since the first modern games were held in 1896.
 In the second half of the twentieth century, both the costs of hosting and the revenue produced by the spectacle grew rapidly, sparking controversy over the burdens host countries shouldered.
-A growing number of economists argue that both the short- and long-term benefits of hosting the games are at best exaggerated and at worst nonexistent, leaving many host countries with large debts and maintenance liabilities.
+A growing number of economists argue that the benefits of hosting the games are at best exaggerated and at worst nonexistent, leaving many host countries with large debts and maintenance liabilities.
 Instead, many argue, Olympic committees should reform the bidding and selection process to incentivize realistic budget planning, increase transparency, and promote sustainable investments that serve the public interest.

 When did the costs of hosting the games become a concern?

 For much of the twentieth century, the staging of the Olympic Games was a manageable burden for the host cities.
 The events were held in developed countries, either in Europe or the United States, and in the era before television broadcasting, hosts didn’t expect to make a profit.
 Instead, the games were publicly funded, with these advanced countries better positioned to bear the costs due to their larger economies and more advanced infrastructure.